hangnt1623/GlobalStore-Market-Product-Tracker/README.md

 👉🏻 Based on the insights and findings above, we would recommend Senior Manager to consider the following:

-📌 Market Recommendations
+**📌 Market Recommendations**
 - Sustain Strong Markets: Keep investing in APAC, EU, and US.
 For EU and US, focus on reducing return rates to maximize profit
 - Develop Africa's Potential: With good profit and low returns, prioritize improving retention and reducing churn to unlock growth
 - Overhaul Challenging Markets:
   + EMEA: Major strategic overhaul needed due to very low Profit Margin (5.45%) and high churn
-  + Canada: Investigate extreme churn (93.44%) despite high profit; it's unsustainable
+  + Canada: Investigate extreme churn (93.44%) despite high profit; it's unsustainable -> Approach Canada cautiously with niche testing, not broad expansion.
   + LATAM: Optimize operations and address return rates

-📌 Product Recommendations
+**📌 Product Recommendations**
-- Urgent Furniture Profitability Fix: The 7% Profit Margin and unprofitable Tables (-8.46% PM) are major drags.
-Immediately review costs, pricing, and quality.
-Consider discontinuing loss-making items.
-- Boost Office Supplies Margin: Despite high retention, the declining ~3-5% Profit Margin needs attention.
-Promote high-margin sub-categories (e.g., Paper, Labels) and address inefficiencies in low-margin ones.
-- Capitalize on Technology: This category shows strong and increasing 13-14% Profit Margins.
-Continue investment and innovation.

-***-> By aggressively addressing Furniture and Office Supplies profitability and implementing targeted market strategies (leveraging strong markets, developing Africa, and fixing underperformers), the company can significantly enhance its overall profit margin while sustaining strong growth and customer loyalty.***
+- Launch an urgent profitability turnaround for Furniture, especially Tables.
+- Invest in and cross-promote "Star" subcategories (Copies, Appliances, Bookcases).
+- Develop targeted bundles for Home Office to boost retention (8.21% churn).